 Even for Trump, the human equivalent of an online comment section, his remarks about the recent tragedy weren’t just self-serving, they were unfiltered, unhinged, and totally unnecessary.
 Opportunistic by nature, Trump posted, “I said this was going to happen,” before resorting to his “temporary ban on Muslims” spiel.
 If Trump is this trigger-happy on social media, just imagine id the nuclear codes were in his tiny hands.

 As more and more horrific details of the slaughter continue to circulate, Trump continues to preach dangerous, factually incorrect falsehoods.
 Hillary Clinton, on the other hand, is reluctant to denounce the atrocity with anything other than ambiguous terminology.
+The divide in American politics is obvious.

 The two presidential candidates don’t just disagree on solutions to the “problem,” they disagree on what the problem actually is.
 According to the presumptive Democratic nominee, the U.S. must come together, unite, pray, show solidarity.
 For her, gun control is a bigger problem than Islamic extremism, and for Trump, who recently received a ringing endorsement from the NRA, guns aren’t the problem, immigration is.